 Lauren has clerked for multiple plaintiff’s firms beginning with Beasley Allen in the summer of 2014 as a clerk in the Consumer Fraud Section.
 Lauren returned to Beasley Allen’s Consumer Fraud Section in May 2018 and is working on class action litigation involving consumer fraud in the health care industry, as well as qui tam litigation under the False Claims Act.

 A member of the Alabama State Bar, Lauren is active in the Young Lawyers and Women’s sections.
-She is also a member of the Birmingham Bar Association, the American Bar Association, Phi Alpha Delta Legal Society and Pi Sigma Alpha Political Science Honor Society.
+She is also a member of the National Trial Lawyers Association, Young Lawyers Section of the Birmingham Bar Association, American Bar Association, Federal Bar Association, Phi Alpha Delta Legal Society and Pi Sigma Alpha Political Science Honor Society.

 In 2012, Lauren graduated from Birmingham-Southern College with a B.A. in Political Science.
 While at Birmingham-Southern, Lauren was selected to multiple national academic honor organizations, was a dean’s list student, and was an active member in the Greek communities, as well as student organizations including the EnACT Club and student art league.
 She also interned in the U.S. Senate for Sen. Lindsey Graham and Sen. Richard Shelby.

 Lauren continued her education at Cumberland School of Law, graduating and passing the Alabama Bar Exam in 2015.
 While in law school, Lauren was as a member of the Cumberland Women in Law organization, Cumberland Environmental Law Society, and participant in Cumberland’s various community outreach programs while repeatedly receiving Dean’s List recognition.